On the change of the Weyr characteristics of matrix pencils after rank-one perturbations: Jordan chains of matrix pencils

 \section{Jordan chains of matrix pencils}

-The following definition can be found in \cite[Section 1.4]{GoLaRo09} for square matrix polynomials and in \cite[Definition 7.1]{LeMaPhTrWiCAOT21} for square matrix pencils, both over $\CC$.
-Here it is introduced for arbitrary matrix pencils over algebraically closed fields.
+The definition of Jordan chain can be found in \cite[Section 1.4]{GoLaRo09} for square regular matrix polynomials and in \cite[Definition 7.1]{LeMaPhTrWiCAOT21} for square matrix pencils (both regular and singular) over $\CC$.
+On the other hand, the notion of Weyr characteristic of an eigenvalue of a pencil was introduced in \cite{Ho90} as the conjugate partition of that of the partial multiplicities of the eigenvalue.

+The target of this section is to generalize to arbitrary matrix pencils the notions of Jordan chain and Weyr characteristic of pencils, and to express the generalized Weyr characteristic in terms of the Kronecker invariants of the pencil.
+The results hold over arbitrary fields.

 \begin{definition} Given a matrix pencil $A(s)=A_0+sA_1\in \FF[s]^{p\times q}$, an ordered set $(x_k, \dots, x_0)$ in $\FF^{q}$ is a {\em right Jordan chain} of $A(s)$ at $\lambda \in \overline{\FF}$, of length $k+1$, if $x_0\neq 0$ and